What is GSTR-5?

 The GSTR-5 form is a monthly return form required to be furnished by every registered non-resident taxable person at the GST Portal.
 Non-resident taxable persons are those suppliers, who do not have a business establishment in India and have come to India for a short period of time to make supplies.

-Under Section 27 of the GST rules, a special certificate of registration is issued to a casual taxable person or a non-resident taxable person.
+Under Section 27 of the GST rules, a special certificate of registration is issued to a non-resident taxable person.
 The registration is a temporary one and is valid for the period specified in the application, or 90 days from the effective date of registration, whichever is earlier.
 Thus, such a person can make taxable supplies only after the issuance of the certificate of registration.

-Thus a non-resident taxable person, registered as such is required for filing GSTR-5 form:
+Thus a non-resident taxable person, registered as such is required to file a GSTR-5 form:

 - By the 20th of the succeeding month